Mastercard-Gateway/gateway-ios-sdk/README.md

 Our iOS SDK allows you to easily integrate payments into your Swift iOS app.
 By updating a hosted session directly with the Gateway, you avoid the risk of handling sensitive card details on your server.
 The included [sample app](#sample-app) demonstrates the basics of installing and configuring the SDK to complete a simple payment.

+For more information, visit the [**Gateway iOS SDK Wiki**](https://github.com/Mastercard/gateway-ios-sdk/wiki) to find details about the basic transaction lifecycle and 3-D Secure support.

 ## Compatibility

 The gateway SDK requires **iOS 8+** and is compatible with **Swift 4** projects.
 Therefore you must use **Xcode 9** when using the Gateway SDK.